Crypto-fascism: Usage

 The term was used by German Nobel laureate Heinrich Böll in a 1972 essay titled "Will Ulrike Gnade oder freies Geleit?" ("Does Ulrike want mercy or safe passage?") that was sharply critical of the tabloid newspaper Bild's coverage of the Baader-Meinhof Gang left-wing terrorist organization.
 In the essay, Böll stated that what Bild does "is no longer crypto-fascist, no longer fascistoid, that is naked fascism.
 Incitement, lies, filth."

 In the 1989 Red Dwarf episode "Timeslides", the lead character Lister goes back in time to meet up with his younger self in order to make himself rich.
 His younger self calls his older self a Crypto-Fascist.

 In a 2011 article for The Guardian, Rick Moody suggested that "mainstream Hollywood cinema" and specifically comic book artist and film director Frank Miller are "crypto-fascist" because they promote the view that "war against a ruthless enemy is good, and military service is good, that killing makes you a man, that capitalism must prevail."

+The game Disco Elysium has a minor character that the text in-game calls a Crypto-Fascist.
+The protagonist, a police detective, can also choose to espouse fascist ideals over the course of the game.
+If he agrees to stop openly discussing said views while conducting police work after a verbal confrontation with his partner, he will refer to the protagonist as a Crypto-Fascist in a later conversation.

 With alternative meaning of the prefix "crypto", similar to its use in "crypto-anarchy", the term "crypto-fascism" has also been used to refer to the embracing of cryptocurrency by overt fascists and the association of cryptocurrency with its use by the far right.